Rikidink/Rikidink/README.md

 </div>

 ### ✨ About me ✨:
-- Software engineer currently developing Partsforce @ BM Spares, an internal CRM platform for one of Australia's leading BMW dismantlers 👨‍💻
+- Software engineer currently developing Partsforce @ BM Spares, a CRM platform for one of Australia's leading BMW dismantlers 👨‍💻
 - Recent graduate from computer science @ Monash University, Melbourne 📘
 -  Passionate in teaching and educating others in all things tech and programming 👨‍🏫
 - Always learning 🤓